The-Marcy-Lab-School/se-unit-1/lesson-0-semantics/README.md

-# Unit 1 - Lesson 0: Semantic HTML/CSS Basics
+# Lesson 0: Semantic HTML/CSS Basics

 ## Objectives
 Fellows will be able to answer the questions...